tshjustin/HTX-SC/README.md

 #### Caution on ports
 In the container, `Express` listens on 3101, `Vite` listens on 5173.

-If the server's 5176 is being in used, modify the mapping <5176:5173> => <51xx:5173>
+If the server's 5176 is being in used, modify the mapping <5176:5173> => <51xx:5173> | curl http://localhost:<51xx>

 #### Notes
-Any updates to the public/data/ is reflected inside the container and not mounted to q4_volume, so dont delete the container before extracting the data out.
+1. Any updates to the public/data/ is reflected inside the container and not mounted to q4_volume, so dont delete the container before extracting the data out.

+2. Voice feature only works for HTTPS / localhost connectinon and not HTTP, connecting to the site in the container is also okay (and safest)

+3. For refactoring of code, clone repo before refactoring